Recognize Your Child Has the Mumps and How to Treat Them

 Mumps are known to be very common in children between the ages of 2 to 5 years but it can also be contacted by adults especially during winter or spring seasons.

-- 1For the first 48 hours of contacting the disease, an adult or even a child can experience the following symptoms and signs
+- 1In the first 48 hours of contacting the disease, an adult or even a child can experience the following symptoms;

-- 3They will also experience some respiratory problems which are not specific.
+- 3Some respiratory problems which are not specific.

-- 4Men may also experience testicle lump and pain.
+- 4Men may also experience testicular lumps and/or pain.

 - 5Most men suffering from mumps may also experience scrotal swelling.